 Reflecting the fact that the world is no longer one whole for the children, the study of fractions enters in the mathematics curriculum.
 Concrete experiences of making and cutting up pizzas and pies, and anything else the teacher can find to break into parts, becomes the basis for the abstract experience of adding, subtracting, multiplying, reducing, and expanding fractions.
 Students also begin to read “musical fractions” (half notes, quarter notes, etc.) in their stringed instrument music studies.

-In German and Spanish, students are introduced to grammar, reading, and writing through activities and lessons tied to their morning main lessons.
+In German and French, students are introduced to grammar, reading, and writing through activities and lessons tied to their morning main lessons.
 The fine and practical arts include clay modeling, geometric figures, form drawing of Celtic knots, watercolor painting and—in handwork—cross-stitch embroidery.
 Music classes continue with singing canons, singing rounds, and using harmonies.
 Instrumentally, the children continue recorder playing and playing their stringed instruments in a group.

 Games and movement activities are filled with qualities of courage, cleverness and sacrifice requiring teamwork and strategic cooperation.
 Similar to the introduction of rules, or grammar, in main lesson language arts, the students are ready for rules to guide their games and movement work together.
 Rhythm is also stressed through games involving running, jumping, and rope jumping.
 Lessons in Circus Arts continues.
 Field trips and a class play continue to support and deepen the students’ academic work.